 Even health care and insurance are affordable here.
 The best part is that the health care that we have received has been exceptional with an emphasis on delivering personalized patient care.
 The doctors even give out their personal cell number, just in case you need something later.

 Socially speaking, we have more close friends in Mexico than we’ve had at any other point in our lives.

 The community where we live is very social and there is always an invitation to do something or go somewhere.
 In fact, I have attended more parties in the last three years than I have in the four decades prior to moving to Mexico.
 I often joke that I feel like I went away to college, joined a fraternity and just never went to class.

 Our community is made up primarily of Americans and Canadians who came in search of the same thing we did — an awesome lifestyle on a budget.
 Due to the low cost of living, people are able to retire earlier and the average age of our new arrivals is mid-fifties; however, a few have even managed to retire here in their 40’s.

 To sum it up, moving to Mexico was one of the best decisions that either of us have ever made and we have zero regrets.

 (At this point in the conversation, I usually go back to sipping my beer and staring out at the turquoise water of the Caribbean.)

 Let’s Wrap This Up

-If you ask our neighbors and friends the same question, you’re likely to hear a very similar answer to ours; however, that is not always the case for everyone who moves to Mexico.
+If you ask our expat friends the same question, you’re likely to hear a very similar answer to ours; however, that is not always the case for everyone who moves to Mexico.

-So, before making the life-changing decision to start a new life south of the border, I recommend that you do as much research as possible, and actually spend some significant time there before jumping in with both feet.
+So, before making the life-changing decision to start a new life south of the border, I recommend that you do as much research as possible and actually spend some significant time here before jumping in with both feet.